x

 • The first procedure (Informal Grievance Procedure) is recommended for resolving disability-related conflicts with faculty, staff, campus organizations and/or other students.

-• A student may take further action if he/she does not believe a satisfactory resolution was reached after intervention by the DSS Coordinator.
+• A student may take further action if they do not believe a satisfactory resolution was reached after intervention by the DSS Coordinator.
 Students should notify the Dean of the appropriate College with disability-related academic concerns and/or the Vice President of Student Success for disability-related non-academic concerns.

 The second (formal Grievance Procedure) is recommended for resolving conflicts with the DSS office staff.